wp-plugins/sp-client-document-manager/readme.txt

 * Made javascript translatable by using localize script
 * Removed 2 extra div ends that were breaking some designs.
 * Added new terms to the translation files, if you are using a different language please update the .po file and send us the updated version to support@smartypantsplugins.com to be included in future releases

+= 2.3.0 =

+* Fix the deleting of files in admin area, previously was not removing file from server.